tommasoresti/PlayfairEncrypt-kata/README.md

 decrypt should, in turn, take as input a string and return the unencrypted version, just undoing the last step.
-You don&39;t need to worry about Js and Is, duplicate letters, or odd numbers of characters in decrypt.
+You don't need to worry about Js and Is, duplicate letters, or odd numbers of characters in decrypt.

 For example: